-There are a range of activities that students can choose from including the Sports Academy and Duke of Edinburgh Gold Award.
+There are a range of activities that students can choose from including the Sports Academy and Duke of Edinburgh Silver or Gold Award.
 The college also works closely with Falmouth University if students wish to further their interest in the creative arts.
-Alternatively, for those who wish to try something new, there are options such as acadmic coaching or studying for an on-line MOOC.
+Alternatively, for those who wish to try something new, there are options such as acadmic coaching.
 Aspiring teachers can become Student Leaders and help out in classes lower in the college, or students can take an extended work placement in the local area to develop work related skills or perhaps experience a specific career.
 Also available is a selection of sports, including the opportunity to play for some of the successful college teams.